History of the Jews in Iran: Under Shah Mohammad Reza Pahlavi (1941–1979)

-Islamic Republic (since 1979)

-During the Iranian revolution, many Iranian Jews joined the revolutionaries in order to lose their Jewish identity and be part of the utopia that the revolution promised.
-In summer of 1978, 7000 Jews protested against the Shah in Ashura protests.
-Other estimates puts the Jewish participants in the protests as high as 12000.
+In the summer of 1978, 7,000 Jews protested against the Shah in Ashura protests.
+Other estimates puts the Jewish participants in the protests as high as 12,000.
 Almost all the religious leaders of the Jewish community such as Yedidia Shofet, Uriel Davidi, David Shofet, Yosef Hamadani Cohen, Rabbi Baalnes, and Rabbi Yadegaran participated in the protests.
 Other non religious leaders of the Persian Jewish community such as Aziz Daneshrad, Haroun Yashayaei, Yaghoub Barkhordar, Hoshang Melamed, Manuchehr Eliasi and Farangis Hasidim also participated in the protests.

 Leaders of the Jewish community such as Yosef Hamadani Cohen and Yedidia Shofet were instrumental in managing the collaborations between the Jews and the revolutionaries.

 The most important Jewish supporters of the revolution were in "Association of Jewish Iranian Intellectuals" (Jameye-roshanfekran-e-yahudi or AJII).
 In 1978 AJII's magazine, Tammuz, started writing in support of the revolution.
-Its writers were not limited to Persian Jews but also included prominent non-Jewish revolutionaries such as Mir Hosein Mousavi and Zahra Rahnavard.
+Its writers were not limited to Persian Jews but also included prominent non-Jewish revolutionaries such as Mir-Hossein Mousavi and Zahra Rahnavard.
 AJII's charter was very close to the ideals of the revolution.
 It declared that AJII was at war with imperialism in its all forms, including Zionism.
 Furthermore, AJII's charter declared that the organization is at war with racism including antisemitism.

-Tehran's only Jewish hospital, run by Dr. Sapir, was instrumental in helping the wounded revolutionaries.
-At the time most of the public hospitals would report the wounded revolutionaries to SAVAK but Dr. Sapir's hospital was the only hospital that was treating them without informing the SAVAK agents.
-Dr. Sapir hospital's actions were so instrumental that Ayatollah Khomeini himself wrote a personal note thanking the hospital for its help after the revolution succeeded.
+Dr. Sapir Hospital, Tehran's only Jewish hospital, was instrumental in helping the wounded revolutionaries.
+At the time, most of the public hospitals would report the wounded revolutionaries to SAVAK but Dr. Sapir's hospital was the only hospital to treat without informing the SAVAK agents.
+Dr. Sapir Hospital's actions were so instrumental that Ayatollah Khomeini himself wrote a personal note thanking the hospital for its help after the revolution succeeded.

-In November 1978, leaders of the Jewish community met with Ayatollah Taleqani and pledge their support for the revolution.
+In November 1978, leaders of the Jewish community met with Ayatollah Taleqani and pledged their support for the revolution.
 In late 1978, leaders of the Jewish community met with Ayatollah Khomeini in Paris and declared their support for the revolution.